Ji-Hwan Bae Preview, Player Props: Pirates vs. Brewers

 Ji-Hwan Bae At The Plate

-- In 84 games played this year, he has homered in only two of them.
+- In 85 games played this season, he has homered in just two of them.

-- In 20.2% of his games this season, Bae has driven in at least one run.
-In six of those games (7.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Bae has driven home a run in 17 games this season (20.0%), including more than one RBI in 7.1% of his games and producing three or more of his team's runs on one occasion..

-- In 38.1% of his games this year, he has scored at least once.
-And he's had nine games with multiple runs (10.7%).
+- He has scored in 32 games this year (37.6%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.